aspose-total/Aspose.Total-Products/total/en/net/conversion/ppsx-to-xltm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPSX to XLTM via C# or Online App" h2=".NET API for PPSX to XLTM conversion without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily create, manipulate and convert various file formats within any .NET, C#, ASP.NET and VB.NET application.
+It provides a wide range of features and capabilities, including the ability to convert PPSX file to XLTM.
+This can be achieved in two simple steps.

+The first step is to use Aspose.Slides for .NET to export the PPSX file to HTML.
+Aspose.Slides for .NET is a powerful .NET component that enables developers to create, manipulate and convert PowerPoint presentations within any .NET application.
+It provides a wide range of features and capabilities, including the ability to export PPSX to HTML.

+The second step is to use Aspose.Cells for .NET to convert the HTML to XLTM.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, manipulate and convert spreadsheets within any .NET application.
+It provides a wide range of features and capabilities, including the ability to convert HTML to XLTM.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert PPSX file to XLTM within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can export PPSX to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to XLTM.
+By using Aspose.Total for .NET, developers can easily convert PPSX file to XLTM within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
+Firstly, by using Aspose.Slides for .NET, developers can export PPSX to HTML.
+After that, by using Aspose.Cells for .NET Spreadsheet Programming API, developers can convert HTML to XLTM.
+This makes it easy for developers to quickly and easily convert PPSX to XLTM within any .NET application.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}